kingsdigitallab/kolo-django/README.md

 * if the circle is grey, click 'star' button in the horizontal toolbar near the top
 * for first time:
-** take note of the 'Access URL' in the right panel (localhost:XXXX) ** go to http://localhost:32768/_utils/config.html
+** take note of the 'Access URL' in the right panel (localhost:XXXX) ** set confidential/settings.js to 'http://localhost:XXXX/kolo' (see above for the value of XXX) ** go to http://localhost:32768/_utils/config.html
 ** set credentials = true
 ** add cores, origins, *